lenkazuma/EmployeeTrainingBot/README.md

-# EmployeeTraining Bot - Streamlit App for Document Processing and Analysis
+# EmployeeTraining Bot - Streamlit App for Document Processing and Analysis using 百度千帆大模型
+百度千帆大模型文件读取器

-This Streamlit application leverages the power of various libraries including LangChain, PyPDF2, and Streamlit itself to perform document analysis, embedding generation, and conversational retrieval from documents.
+This Streamlit application leverages the power of various libraries including LangChain, Qianfan, PyPDF, and Streamlit itself to perform document analysis, embedding generation, and conversational retrieval from documents.
 It's designed to handle Chinese text, providing functionalities such as chunking data, creating embeddings, and facilitating interactive Q&A sessions based on the document content.

 ## Features